You can subscribe to the calendar on your phone or computer and stay up-to-date with what's coming up.

 Do I need to help at meets?

-We do ask parents to assist at meets.
+Absolutely – Little Athletics is a sport that requires many more helpers than your average sport.
 Each age group and gender requires an age group coordinator to assist with the smooth running of the meet for that group of children.
 The age group coordinator always needs assistance from other parents in measuring, recording, raking and general group control.
 Parents are asked to keep an eye on their children and address any behavioural issues that arise with your child.
 The age group coordinator is not a baby sitter.
 At least one parent or guardian of the child is required to be on site at all times during the meet.

 Why are athletes not allowed to compete with their friends in higher age groups?